StyraInc/awesome-opa/README.md

 - [Styra DAS](https://www.styra.com/pricing) - Styra Declarative Authorization Service, from the creators of OPA
 - [Scalr](https://scalr.com/) - Collaboration and Automation for Terraform, backed by OPA
 - [Fairwinds Insights](https://fairwinds.com/insights) - Run OPA policies consistently across CI/CD, Admission Control, and an multi-cluster scanner
+- [Snyk IaC](https://snyk.io/product/infrastructure-as-code-security/) - Test Infrastructure as Code source code repositories for security misconfigurations and best practices.
+The OPA golang libraries are used to evaluate Rego policies to detect misconfigurations in the repositories.